Marketcircle/puppet-module-vim/README.md

     git clone git://github.com/uggedal/puppet-module-vim.git vim

+You also need to initialize the git submodules used by this module:

+    git submodule update --init

 If you don't have a Puppet Master you can create a manifest file based on the notes below and run Puppet in stand-alone mode providing the module directory you cloned this repo to: